roselineinyang95-dev/MovieLens-Data-Analysis/README.md

 ## Dataset: MovieLens Dataset
 The dataset is a small portion of the MovieLens dataset, a collection of movie ratings and metadata collected by the GroupLens Research Group.
 It contains information on movie ratings, movie titles and genres, user-generated tags, and links to external movie databases.

+## Analysis
 The datasets were cleaned and prepared by checking for missing values, duplicates, and data inconsistencies.
 The relevant tables were then merged using movieId to create a dataset for analysis.
 Additional features were engineered before conducting exploratory data analysis(EDA) to identify patterns and generate insights from the data.

-## Tools Used
--Python
--Pandas
--Numpy
--Matplotlib
--Seaborn
--Jupyter Notebook

 ## Feature Engineering
 The following features were created
 -Release Year